 Most parents with multiple children admit to being less cautious with younger offspring than with firstborns.
 Of course, this likely indicates the relaxation of initial over-protective instincts rather than rising neglect.

-Regardless of parental vigilance, modern tools make it easier to monitor and safeguard children.
-GPS tracking, cell phone accessibility, affordable surveillance, and the Internet of Things have woven a digital umbilical that makes old-school methods seem primitive.
+Regardless of parental vigilance levels, modern technology simplifies child monitoring and protection.
+GPS tracking, smartphone connectivity, affordable home surveillance, and the expanding Internet of Things create a digital safety net that makes traditional methods seem outdated.

-Many other home safety measures have received tech-powered improvements.
-Environmental monitors, door locks, and electrical appliances all enable remote supervision.
-Affordable security cameras and motion detectors allow watching kids from anywhere in the house or the world.
-GPS devices mean never losing track of a child in a crowd or public place.
-And when the youngsters are old enough for a cell phone, they’re always a text message away.
+Many other safety tools have received similar upgrades.
+Smart locks, environmental sensors, and connected appliances enable remote supervision and control.
+Affordable security cameras and motion detectors allow parents to monitor children from any room or location.
+GPS devices ensure children can be located in crowded spaces or emergencies.
+And once children are old enough for smartphones, they're always just a message away.

 When asked how effective next-gen home devices are at keeping children safe, parents showed the most support for smart smoke detectors and baby monitors.
 Less than half were impressed by smart plugs and motion sensors.